annemarie35/the-code-gloss/README.md

 ## Why code gloss ?

 I take many notes while working, sometimes a link, a word, a notion, a quote related to my everyday developer practice.
-But it is all about papers, notebooks, a public and a private TIL, and, well, I tried evernote, joplin, zetllr, mind maps, in french or english, and various tools and those are different sources of truth.
+But it is all about papers, notebooks, a public and a private TIL, and, well, I tried evernote, joplin, zetllr, mind maps, in French or nglish, and various tools and those are different sources of truth.

 :gem: So my goal is a definitive code glossary, the code gloss. :gem: